MarkoSterk/beta_cell_analysis_suite/README.md

 We provide sample data in the folder "raw_data/"

 ## Raw data input
-The scripts require a folder called "raw_data" in the root folder of your analysis project.
+The scripts require a folder with the raw data.
+You are free to select the name of this folder as well as the names of the two necessary raw data files (time series data and cell positions data).
+You just have to provide the names of the folder and raw data files in the configurations.txt file.Have a look at the "General experiment information" section for more detailed information.\

-Required files are:
+Raw data files shapes:\

-* data.txt <-- array of shape (MxN); M == number of data points, N == number of cells
+* time series data <-- array of shape (MxN); M == number of data points, N == number of cells (can have an additional first column with time data: N+1)

-* koordinate.txt <-- array of shape (Nx2); where N is the number of cells.
-Columns represent the (x,y) coordinates of cells
+* cell positions data <-- array of shape (Nx2); where N is the number of cells.
+Columns represent the (x,y) coordinates of each cell

 ## Analysis and configurations
-All analysis configurations reside in the "configurations.txt" file. **This file is created when you run the program, and the file is not already present.**\
+All analysis configurations reside in the "configurations.txt" file. **This file is created when you run the program, and the file is not already present.
+If the file is already present it is first validated and then loaded.
+If configuration fields are missing the file is swapped for default configurations.**\
 You may change any of the configuration parameters as you see fit.
 Have a look at the steps below for further information and options.